 Running a nail salon presents a host of potential risks, and making a mistake on customers’ nails isn’t the only type of nail fail salons can have.
-Much more serious accidents can happen, ones which may result in a liability lawsuit or other claim.
+Much more serious accidents can happen, ones which may result in a nail salon lawsuit or other claim.

 If you own a nail salon, make sure your nail salon is properly insured so you don’t end up a nail fail.
 Here’s a look at some of the coverages that are available through nail salon insurance policies and the types of incidents they help protect against.

 General liability coverage helps protect against potential risks that many businesses face, hence the term “general.”
 It’s widely used within the nail salon industry as well as many other industries.
-Depending on a policy’s particular coverage, it might offer protection in the following sorts of incidents:
+Depending on the nail salon policy’s particular coverage, it might offer protection in the following sorts of incidents:

 Professional liability coverage offers protection for professionally related risks.
 Like general liability coverage, professional liability coverage is used by businesses in many industries.
 Each business’ policy is usually tailored to the industry the business is in, though.
 Thus, there are many different forms of professional liability coverage.

-A nail salon’s professional liability coverage theoretically could offer coverage for an employee’s nail fail and reimburse customers the cost of the treatment.
+A nail salon’s professional liability coverage theoretically could offer coverage for a nail technician’s nail fail and reimburse customers the cost of the treatment.
 The cost of treatments is relatively low, however, and nail salons are usually able to offer another treatment or reimburse customers themselves when it’s necessary to do so.

 Instead, nail salons primarily use professional liability coverage to help protect against liability claims arising from infections that are spread to customers.